Tyler799/Morrowind-2020/Morrowind_2020.md

 If you're going to join House Hlaalu... well, unfortunately, at this time, there really is nothing I can recommend.
 There are a few mods that revamp Rethan Manor, but nothing really spectacular stands out.
 House Hlaalu is still a very vanilla experience.

-11) Annoyed with how quickly vanilla torches go out?
+13) Annoyed with how quickly vanilla torches go out?
 While you're at it, want them to put out more light?
 What about lanterns and candles?
 Try out [True Skyrimized Torches](http://www.nexusmods.com/morrowind/mods/43192/?).

-12) Do you feel like you don't get enough benefits from being in a guild?
+14) Do you feel like you don't get enough benefits from being in a guild?
 Do you want more perks from joining the Temple or the Cult?
 Want to boss around your underlings after you become the Head of a House?
 You might like [Antares' Big Mod](https://arcimaestroantares.webs.com/antaresbigmod.htm).

-13) Hate the limited capacity of chests and boxes?
+16) Hate the limited capacity of chests and boxes?
 Want to get rid of that?
 [Ta-da](https://www.nexusmods.com/morrowind/mods/45698).
 Honestly, best mod addition I've added so far.
 So much hassle and annoyance saved.

 ## Screenshots

-If you would like to see reference images of the finished install, or contribute your own screenshots to that public repository, head to our [Google Drive Gallery](https://drive.google.com/drive/folders/1pusVDmDBMwM1Si28W8wcvVd6aXukEIJr?usp=sharing).
+TBD

 ## Contributors